 The entrance at 99 Wooster Street blends right in.
 The facade has retained a historic feel, but the red door hints at the former fire station.
 We spotted the iconic Victorinox logo inside the store from across the street.

 The brand is paying homage to FDNY's Engine Company 13 Manhattan, the fire company which used to be stationed there.
-We were instantly drawn to the old artifacts which are displayed in the front of the store.
-Included is the original record keeping book with diary entries from the period of October to December of 1912.
+We were instantly drawn to the old artifacts in front of the store.
+Included is the original record-keeping book with diary entries from October to December 1912.

-There is a showcase containing the elegant Micarta steak knife our favorite Gault Millau chef Daniel Humm has designed.
+The showcase contains the elegant Micarta steak knife our favorite Gault Millau chef Daniel Humm has designed.
 Being Swiss, Humm's first knife was a Victorinox.
-In this video, he is quoted as saying that for a chef, "a knife is a companion and is there to enhance the food."
+He once said that for a chef, "a knife is a companion and is there to enhance the food."

 According to Ilissa Goldenberg of Victorinox Swiss Army North America, the most popular knives at the Wooster Street store are the 125th Anniversary Heritage Pocket Knife and the Swiss Champ Pocket Knife.

-130 years since the founding of Karl Elsener's company in 1884, Victorinox produces six million pocket knives in some 100 variations.
-Today's CEO, Carl Elsener Jr., is a grandson of the company's founder.
+130 years since the founding of Karl Elsener's company in 1884, Victorinox has produced six million pocket knives in some 100 variations.
+Today's CEO, Carl Elsener Jr., is the grandson of the company's founder.
 Victorinox is still run as an independent family company.